I’m not hungry for money. Compared to several years ago, when I had less money, I still have the same life. It’s a rich life.

 My buffer is here to keep my mind at peace and helps me to do what I want.
 To me, that’s the definition of a rich life.

 3. Invest Defensively

-Look, individuals like you and I never make money with stock trading.
+Look, individuals like you and I never get rich with stock trading.
 What’s more, professionals don’t even make money with trading.